susam/emfy/README.md

 step there installs this script to `/usr/local/bin/em`.
 Now we discuss every line of this script in detail.

-  - We run this script with a shell that supports the `disown` command we will use later.
-Since GNU Bash is one such shell and it is available by default on a wide variety of Unix and Linux systems, the shebang line of our [`em`] script is set to:

-    ```sh
-    #!/bin/bash
-    ```

-    If Bash is missing from your system, change the interpreter path in the shebang line to `/bin/zsh` or `/bin/ksh` or the path of any other shell that supports the `disown` command.

   - When `em` is run without any arguments, start a new Emacs process:

     ```sh
+    #!/bin/sh
     if [ "$#" -eq 0 ]
     then
         echo "Starting new Emacs process ..." >&2
-        emacs & disown
+        nohup emacs &
     ```

     This Emacs process launches a new Emacs frame.
 Further, if an Emacs server is not running, it starts a new Emacs server.
-The `disown` command ensures that this Emacs process is not terminated when we close the terminal or the shell where we ran the `em` command.
+The `nohup` command ensures that this Emacs process is not terminated when we close the terminal or the shell where we ran the `em` command.